Unicef Rights Respecting Schools

 All children have the same rights whatever their ethnicity, gender, religion, abilities, whatever they think or say and whatever their family background.

-Article 29 is particularly important for schools:
+Article 29 is particularly important for

 Article 29: Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.